rjescobedo/raulescobedo/README.md

 # Hello, everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Raul and I am a freelance web and mobile developer.
-My journey began during the summer of 2021 when I was curious about the coding and the tech industry.
-I began by looking through some instructional YouTube videos, subscribed to Mosh Hamedani's program, and finally signed up for NuCamp's Introduction to HTML, CSS, and JavaScript.
-Once I began, I knew this was going to be a special journey for me and my family; therefore, I later enrolled in their Full Stack Web and Mobile Development Bootcamp.
+My name is Raul Escobedo and I am a Freelance Web Developer, specializing in the Front-End.
+I am recent graduate from NuCamp Coding Bootcamp with a certification in Full Stack Web and Mobile Development, a music education graduate from the University of North Texas, tuba performance graduate from Northwestern University.
+I have been the band director at Lamar Middle School and Fine Arts Academy since 2013.
+It was during the summer of 2021 that I encountered software development and I have been loving it ever since.

-I have been married to my wife Kaitlin for 9 years and we have 3 beautiful children: Leo, Rachel, and Milo.
-I have been a middle school band director for 9 years and have loved the teaching aspect, but have also found my niche in design and creativity due to the sudden demand for online learning through the pandemic.
-Through my years of teaching, and the connections and relationships I've made in the music world, I've found my true passion of software engineering.
+I feel with my background in the arts, I have a keen eye for creativity and details.
+As a head band director, it has been important for me to clearly communicate with my students and families on any important activities happening, which I will be able to carry forward into software development.
+I have also designed many concert programs and assignments over the years.
+With this new career path, I feel I can continue to learn and to demonstrate my creativity.

 <a href="https://raulescobedo-portfolio.netlify.app/" target="_blank">Here</a> is my portfolio.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/raul-escobedo-8aa7a522/).
 Feel free to email me at <a href="mailto:rjescobedo@gmail.com">rjescobedo@gmail.com</a>!